-Although the 3x3 matrix simulation cannot give us specific insights into the 5x5 strategy, we can make some informed generalizations from this.
-The players who experience a negative stress response should go in low-pressure situations (shots one and two), whereas the player with the best stress response should go in a position that will almost certainly get to kick but that is also expected to be high-stress.
+Although the 3x3 matrix simulation cannot give us specific insights into the 5x5 strategy, we can still make some informed generalizations.
+The players who experience a negative stress response should go in low-pressure situations (shots one and two), whereas players with the best stress response should go in a position that will almost certainly get to kick but that is also expected to be high-stress.
 Note here that although we may not see which factors directly play a role in optimal stress response, the individual coach for each team can identify which of his players responds the best under stress (through a nuanced understanding of each player's strengths and weaknesses).
-As long as this coach can identify these stress responses, he can make an optimal lineup given his information level prior to the shootout.
+As long as the coach can identify these stress responses, he can make an optimal lineup given his pre-shootout information.